A Map to Creating Your Own Interactive Lead Nurturing Strategy

 Interactive quizzes and calculators will provide you with valuable information from the answers inputted by them.
 You can later use this information to target those leads better and convert them into customers.
 And it’s important to choose a WordPress plugin for quizzes if you use WordPress as your website platform.

-Examine the topics of content that is already working well for your company.
-Now, convert them into interactive pieces of content and voila!
+Examine the topics of content that are already working well for your company.
+Now, convert them into interactive pieces of content, and voila!
 Let the magic unfold.
-If you’re confused on what interactive content topics to start with, try this free tool to generate ideas.
+If you’re confused about what interactive content topics to start with, try this free tool to generate ideas.

 2. Retargeting with a Dash of Interactivity